JustLight1/JustLight1/README.md

 Hi, I'm Alexandr 👋

 Welcome to my GitHub Page.
 I am a novice backend developer in python, I have been developing for about a year, during this time I have managed to study a lot of technologies and tools and I am not going to stop there.
-I plan to study FastAPI and asynchronous programming.
+I plan to study FastAPI and Flask.
 I practice the skills of solving algorithmic problems on Codewars and LeetCode.

 ## My favorite tools and technologies ⚙️